Draegerwerk/SDCcc/.github/pull_request_template.md

+// Describe the purpose of the pull request here and remove this line.
+Keep the checklist.

+# Checklist

 The following aspects have been respected by the author of this pull request, confirmed by both pull request assignee **and** reviewer:

 * Adherence to coding conventions